 The risk premium depends not only on the issuer of the security, but also on the type of security.
 Bonds issued by a corporation, for instance, are considered safer than its stock because the corporation has a legal obligation to pay interest and principal, and if the corporation goes bankrupt, then bondholders have a priority claim over the stockholders to the residual assets of the corporation.
 Therefore, stockholders bear greater risk of losing their investment, so they will only buy or hold the stock if they think that it will yield a return greater than its bonds.

 Because U.S. Treasuries are considered free of default risk, the market rates of Treasuries are considered the risk-free rate.
 All other investments pay a higher rate to compensate investors for the greater risk of default, or loss of capital.
-So investors demand a required return that is equal to the risk-free rate plus the amount necessary to compensate investors for the increased risk—the risk premium.
+So investors demand a required return = the risk-free rate + the amount necessary to compensate investors for the increased risk — the risk premium.

 Required Return = Risk-Free Rate + Risk Premium